-The revenue cycle is a complex network of interconnected processes that manage and collect payments for hospitals, doctors, and health services to their people.
-These include prior patient permission, insurance, and admissibility checks, registering patients, medical code, charging, filing claims, payment posting, managing denials, and generate reporting.
+The revenue cycle in medical billing is a complex network of interconnected processes that manage and collect payments for hospitals, doctors, and health care systems for the services provided to their people.
+These include patient insurance and benefits verification, insurance prior authorizations, patient registration, medical coding, charges, claims filing, payment posting, denials management, and generating reports.
 Inefficiency and carelessness can lead to revenue leakage in these stages, leading to thousands of dollars’ loss if undetected.

 Practices should understand that ignoring a provider’s failure to participate in specific health plans can increase denials.
-A professional team should identify and re-credential the complexities of payer-specific credentials and requirements and reduce denials.
-The outsourcing of your credentials can significantly reduce denials.
+A professional team should identify and re-credential the complexities of payer-specific credentials requirements and reduce denials.
+The outsourcing of your provider’s credentialing to the credentialing company can significantly reduce denials.

 Physicians should be aware of verifiable procedures to prevent unrecorded minor procedures.
 Knowledge of physicians to check methods reduces unchecked techniques and improves revenue.
 After a detailed conversation with the physician, a medical professional can usually detect revenue leakage due to unbilled procedures.